2017–18 Blackburn Rovers F.C. season: October

-On 5 October Rovers announced that striker Daniel Butterworth had signed his 1st professional contract, a 2-year deal.
+On 5 October Rovers announced that striker Daniel Butterworth had signed his first professional contract, a 2-year deal.

 On 5 October Rovers announced that midfielder Elliott Bennett had signed a new 2-year contract.

 November

-On 3 November Rovers announced that midfielder Willem Tomlinson had signed a new & extended contract until 2019.
+On 3 November Rovers announced that midfielder Willem Tomlinson had signed a new and extended contract until 2019.

-On 13 November Rovers announced that goalkeeper Andy Fisher had signed a new & extended contract until 2019.
+On 13 November Rovers announced that goalkeeper Andy Fisher had signed a new and extended contract until 2019.

-On 28 November Rovers announced that midfielder Lewis Hardcastle had signed a new & extended contract until 2019.
+On 28 November Rovers announced that midfielder Lewis Hardcastle had signed a new and extended contract until 2019.

 December

-On 18 December Rovers announced that defender Matthew Platt had signed a new & extended contract until 2019.
+On 18 December Rovers announced that defender Matthew Platt had signed a new and extended contract until 2019.

 On 18 December Rovers announced the appointment of Steve Waggott as the club's new chief executive.

-Winter Activity
+Winter activity

 January

 On 2 January Rovers announced West Brom have recalled Rekeem Harper from his loan spell.

 On 5 January Rovers announced that midfielder Liam Feeney will remain on loan at Cardiff City until the end of the season.

 On 8 January Rovers announced that defender Paul Downing has signed permanently from Milton Keynes Dons following his loan spell for an undisclosed fee.

 On 9 January Rovers announced that striker Adam Armstrong has joined on loan for the remainder of the season from Newcastle United.

 On 16 January Rovers announced that attacking midfielder Jack Payne has joined on loan for the remainder of the season from Huddersfield Town.

 On 17 January Rovers announced that defender Sam Hart has joined Rochdale on loan for the remainder of the season.